vovw/gamediffusion/part1.md

    - Grayscale frames to reduce dimensionality
    - Frame skipping (4 frames) to speed up training
    - End-of-episode detection based on lives lost
+   - 8-frame stacking for better temporal information

 ### Agent Training
 1. Implement a DQN (Deep Q-Network) agent using PyTorch
    - Use a simple CNN architecture (3 convolutional layers + 2 fully connected)
+   - 8-frame stacking for better temporal information
    - Experience replay buffer with capacity of 100,000 transitions
    - Target network update frequency of 1000 steps
    - Epsilon-greedy exploration starting at 1.0 and decaying to 0.1
    - Learning rate of 0.0001 with Adam optimizer
+   - Batch size of 128 for training

 2. Train the agent in stages, saving checkpoints at:
    - Random play (untrained)